timestep/arms_network_part_2/docs.md

 The `name` of the `Item`

 ##### `Item.minPrice` and `Item.maxPrice`
-These numbers determine the range at which the `Item.currentPrice` will evaluate to.
+These numbers determine the range, min and max, at which the `Item.currentPrice` will evaluate to.

 ##### `Item.currentPrice`
 The current price of the `Item`.
 If the `Agent` were to sell or buy the `Item` it would be at this cost.

 #### Methods
 ##### `Item.recalculatePrice()`
-Recalculates the `Item`s price when called.
+Recalculates the `Item`s price.
+This will generate a number between the `Item`s `minPrice` and `maxPrice`

 ### `Agent`
-Represents the player of the game, this is the user profile.
+Represents the player of the game, this is the user's profile.

 #### Properties
 ##### `Agent.name`